Democratic Party determined to avoid Clinton’s big mistake in 2020

 Although Democrats at the top of Florida’s 2018 ticket lost, Penalosa said he’s encouraged by the down-ballot races.

 “We kept it close from top to bottom and flipped a lot of seats as a result,” he said.
-Democrats flipped three county commissioners, nine statehouse seats, two U.S. congressional seats and two statehouse seats.

 Penalosa also said the state party recruited 90 organizers from Organizing Corp 2020, 40 percent of whom speak Spanish.
 They also launched an initiative to recruit people of color to run for municipal offices across Florida.